chinanf-boy/explain-vuera/README.zh.md

       this.updateVueComponent(this.props.component, component)
     }
     /**
-     * NOTE: we're not comparing this.props and nextProps here, because I didn't want to write a
+     * NOTE: 没有去比较 props 和 nextprops, because I didn't want to write a
      * function for deep object comparison.
 I don't know if this hurts performance a lot, maybe
      * we do need to compare those objects.
      */